How to Travel Cheap: The Ultimate Guide to Exploring More for Less

 How do I find last-minute travel deals?

-For accommodation, last-minute apps like HotelTonight can genuinely surface good deals on unsold rooms — hotels would rather fill them at a discount than not fill them at all.
+For accommodation, apps like HotelTonight genuinely surface good deals on unsold rooms because hotels would rather fill them at a discount than leave them empty.
 For flights, last-minute is a riskier game.
-The golden era of standby flights is largely over, and airlines are better than ever at dynamic pricing.
-Your best chance is checking airline websites directly, signing up for deal newsletters, or calling TravelFika and asking someone to do the hunting for you.
-Sometimes the human approach actually wins.
+The golden era of standby flights is over, and airlines are better than ever at dynamic pricing.
+Your best moves are:

 Is public transportation safe to use abroad?

-Generally, yes — and in many cities, significantly safer and more reliable than anything you'd get at home.
-Common sense applies everywhere: keep your bag in front of you in crowded metro cars, don't flash expensive electronics, and avoid empty train carriages late at night.
-Beyond that, most transit systems in Europe, Asia, and Latin America are perfectly navigable with a map app and a bit of patience.
-We've taken buses, trains, tuk-tuks, ferries, and at least one motorbike taxi that we don't fully remember.
-Research your specific destination and don't let vague anxiety stop you from using the infrastructure that locals use every day.
+Yes, and in many cities it is safer and more reliable than anything you have at home.
+Common sense applies everywhere: keep your bag in front of you on crowded metro cars, don't flash expensive electronics, and avoid empty train carriages late at night.
+Most transit systems across Europe, Asia, and Latin America are perfectly navigable with a map app and patience.
+Research your specific destination before you go, and don't let vague anxiety stop you from using the infrastructure that locals use every day.

 How much money do I actually need per day?